MarkCondello/dev-notes/PHP/index.md

 Then from the main entry point of the application, include the psr4 autoload.php file from vendor like so:require `BASE_PATH . 'vendor/autoload.php';`

 Ensure that you reference the base path if the entry point file is not in the root.

+### Composer search

+Rather than going online to packagist and searching for packages, we can use the following command in the terminal to search for packages:

+`composer search KEYWORK`